vigetlabs/trackomatic/README.md

 **files**: takes a regex of file extensions to check against, and will fire an event on click.
 If no files are specified, Trackomatic will check for .pdf files only.

-**networks**: takes a regex of social media networks, and will fire an event on click.
+**networks**: takes a regex of social media network URLs, and fires an event on click.
 If no networks are specified, Trackomatic will track the following networks:

 - Facebook
 - Twitter